awsdocs/amazon-eks-user-guide/doc_source/coredns.md

 kubectl get pod -n kube-system -l k8s-app=kube-dns
 ```

-If the output shows `coredns` in the pod names, you're already running CoreDNS in your cluster\.
+If the output shows `coredns` in the pod names, then you're already running CoreDNS in your cluster\.
 If not, use the following procedure to update your DNS and service discovery provider to CoreDNS\.

 **Note**
 The service for CoreDNS is still called `kube-dns` for backward compatibility\.